The Problem

 Being discharged from hospital onto the streets while recovering from a serious illness, or even surgery, is dangerous for patients, requiring them to attempt to manage issues such as wound care, new medication, and mobility problems in unsafe conditions.
 Inevitably, this leads to frequent readmissions to hospital, contributing to the ongoing severe pressures on the NHS.
 People facing homelessness are four times more likely to visit A&E as the general population, staying six times as long in hospital as in-patients.

-A Freedom of Information Request to hospital trusts in England in early 2024 showed that at least 4,100 people were discharged from hospital to into homelessness from 2022-23.
+A Freedom of Information Request to hospital trusts in England in early 2024 showed that at least 4,200 people were discharged from hospital to into homelessness from 2022-23.

 The Solution

-To address this unnacceptable situation, Pathway advocates for the scaling up of step-down services – a form of intermediate care.
+To address this unacceptable situation, Pathway advocates for the scaling up of step-down services – a form of intermediate care.
 This solution, which has the backing of the National Institute of Clinical Excellence, provides safe, short-term accommodation and support to someone recovering from a hospital admission, whilst helping them to access services such as GPs, find long-term accommodation, all while supporting their healing and recovery, and helping to free up much-needed hospital beds by preventing avoidable readmissions.

 The effectiveness of this kind of care is well-evidenced.
 A recent evaluation of intermediate care for people facing homelessness in one county in England found a 56% reduction in A&E visits and a 67% reduction in emergency admissions.
 This saved £47,000 of NHS funding per patient.
 However, there are too few of these services to meet growing demand, with an audit of 11,000 patients facing homelessness showed that an overwhelming 79% were discharged to somewhere that didn’t meet their needs, such as the street or unsuitable temporary accommodation.